 Now write it:

-dparam /dev/rhd00 2213 255 0 0 0 0 0 63
+dparam -w /dev/rhd00 dparam /dev/rhd00 2213 255 0 0 0 0 0 63

 The next step is to install the drivers for the new controller if they aren't already in the kernel.
 If, for example, these are provided as a BTLD on a floppy, you'd use btldinstall:

-mount /dev/fd0 /mnt
+mount /dev/fd0 /mnt btldinstall /mnt

 That lets you install the driver, but hasn't told the system to USE that driver.

 Identify the current disk driver by

 grep Sdsk /etc/conf/cf.d/mscsi

 Your current driver will in column 2- examples "alad", "arad", "blad"